-Since 1920 we have been talking the suffrage movement, in short it is about obtaining the rights for women: the right to vote, the right to cut their hair, to work.
+Since 1920 we have been talking about the suffrage movement, in short, it is about obtaining the rights for women: the right to vote, the right to cut their hair, and to work.
 Indeed, their situation has been democratized, so to speak.
-Having their money that they no longer had to spend on subsistence, some of this women chose to spend it on cosmetics.
-Makeup was no longer forbidden, immoral.
+Having their money that they no longer had to spend on subsistence, some of these women chose to spend it on cosmetics.
+Makeup was no longer forbidden, and immoral.

-At the time the cinema (black & white), silent movies as we all know, was quite chromatically distorted.
-His job was to study the colours and their way of transposing on the camera and to come up with new cosmetics that would offer the correct transposition of colours on the camera.
-He was also the one who claimed that women can look better wearing certain colours, depending on their skin tone, hair colour.
-For example, he claimed that blondes look better in blue, redheads look better in green and so on.
+At the time the cinema (black & white), silent movies as we all know, were quite chromatically distorted.
+His job was to study the colors and their way of transposing on the camera and to come up with new cosmetics that would offer the correct transposition of colors on the camera.
+He was also the one who claimed that women can look better wearing certain colors, depending on their skin tone, and hair color.
+For example, he claimed that blondes look better in blue, redheads look better in green, and so on.
 And I don’t think he was far from the truth.

-Another pioneer of makeup was Helena Rubinstein, also a Polish origin and born in the same year as Max Factor, in 1872.
+Another pioneer of makeup was Helena Rubinstein, also of Polish origin and born in the same year as Max Factor, in 1872.
 She came from a poor and large family.
 Because at that time the girls’ mission was to get married well, her mother applied a kind of winter moisture to her and her 8 sisters.
 That’s how the girls kept their skin clean and bright even in winter.
 And she decided to emigrate.
-In the first phase she moved to Vienna, and from Vienna she emigrated to Australia, to an uncle’s farm.
+In the first phase, she moved to Vienna, and from Vienna, she emigrated to Australia, to an uncle’s farm.

 More familiar with the products are those of Elisabeth Arden.
-And she also started on the skin care side.
-Originally Canadian, her initial name was Florence, she was born around the same time with Max Factor and Helena Rubinstein.
+And she also started on the skincare side.
+Originally Canadian, her initial name was Florence, she was born around the same time as Max Factor and Helena Rubinstein.
 Because she lied a lot about her date of birth, this is somehow uncertain.
-At the age of 16, she emigrated from Canada and moved to New York, working as a cashier to a hair salon.
+At the age of 16, she emigrated from Canada and moved to New York, working as a cashier in a hair salon.
 There she meets a lady named Elisabeth, who owns a small business with care products.
-With this Elisabeth started a business but unfortunately this Elisabeth dies and our Florence takes her name.
+With this Elisabeth started a business but unfortunately, this Elisabeth dies and Florence takes her name.
 She used her last name Arden with Elisabeth, the name of the deceased, to create the name of the super well-known brand today.

 Another name that is sure to be familiar to you and that started with more luxurious products is Revlon.
 Of course, now the products have more affordable prices, the foundation is still very good.
 The founder of this brand was actually named Charles Revson.
 At one point he had a pretty nice reply:” In the factory we make cosmetics.
 In the shop we sell hope.”
 This Mr. Revson was in a constant war with the two ladies listed above, especially the two ladies between them had a fierce war.

 The Revlon brand appeared primarily as a nail polish manufacturer.
-Starting with the ’30s we can already talk about nail colouring.
+Starting with the ’30s we can already talk about nail coloring.
 The two ladies also called him The Nail Man, somehow the lower social class, in their mentality.
-He is the one who gave birth to a trend, in the ’40s, to match your nails with the lipstick.
-Also in the ’40s he created very colourful lipsticks.
-He is also the first to invest large amount of money in TV advertising.
+He is the one who gave birth to a trend, in the ’40s, to match your nails with lipstick.
+Also in the ’40s, he created very colorful lipsticks.
+He is also the first to invest a large amount of money in TV advertising.
 In 1960 Revlon was the most successful brand.

 The last pioneer we are talking about and who still function as an empire today is Estée Lauder.
 It is a luxury brand, first of all.
 Her original name was Josephine Esther.
 Estée is a variation of her name and Lauder is the last name of her first husband.
-From the very beginning she wanted to sell luxury products to rich women who want the best.
+From the very beginning, she wanted to sell luxury products to rich women who want the best.
 She has invested heavily in packaging.
-In the first years the marketing was done in very calm colours, she didn’t insisted on who know what crazy things, with a jovial side.
+In the first years, the marketing was done in very calm colors, she didn’t insist on who know what crazy things, with a jovial side.
 It was not addressed to a young audience but went directly focused on women with money, purchasing power, sophisticated, refined, who know they could afford what was best at the time.

 She invented the ” gift with purchase” concept.
 Because she had no money to invest in advertising, she invented this concept.
-Currently the image has moved a little away from the original, but still on the luxurious niche, elegance goes.
+Currently, the image has moved a little away from the original, but still in the luxurious niche, elegance goes.